FeDaL: Federated Dataset Learning for General Time Series Foundation Models: Main Results

-To evaluate the generality of FeDaL-pretrained TSFMs, we test on diverse downstream tasks: long-/short-term forecasting, imputation, classification, and anomaly detection.
-Pretraining is conducted on LOTSA dataset~\cite{woo2024unifiedtraininguniversaltime}~(231B time points across 174 client-specific subsets spanning nine domains).
-We use 1000 rounds with 10 local steps, and SGD with learning rate $1e^{-2}$.
-Other hyperparameters follow \textbf{\cref{sec:representation_learn}}, and data preprocessing details are provided in \textbf{\cref{sec:implementation}}, full results in \textbf{\cref{sec:full_results}}.
+To evaluate the generality of FeDaL-pretrained TSFMs, we test on diverse downstream tasks including long-/short-term deterministic forecasting, imputation, classification, and anomaly detection.
+Pretraining is conducted on LOTSA~\citep{woo2024unifiedtraininguniversaltime}, which consists of 231B time points partitioned into 174 dataset-specific clients, naturally aligning with the federated setting.
+For non–zero-shot task (expect long-term forecasting), we fine-tune the trained model for only one epoch.
+Data preprocessing details are provided in \textbf{\cref{sec:implementation}}, and full results are included in \textbf{\cref{sec:full_results}}.

-\paragraph{Long-Term Forecasting} Time series forecasting remains a critical yet challenging task in practice. \textbf{(1) Full- and Few-shot Forecasting.} We follow the standardized setup from~\cite{jin2023time}, evaluating on ETT (ETTh1, ETTh2, ETTm1, ETTm2), Weather, and Illness datasets, excluding Traffic and Electricity as they are used in pretraining.
+\paragraph{Long-Term Forecasting.} Time series forecasting remains a critical yet challenging task in practice. \textbf{(1) Full-shot.} We follow the setup from~\citep{jin2023time}, evaluating on ETT, Weather, and Illness, excluding Traffic and ECL as they are used in pretraining.
 All models use a look-back window of 512, and we fine-tune the pretrained TSFM via FeDaL for five epochs.
-Results in \textbf{\cref{tab:long_term_forecasting_sip}} show that FeDaL consistently outperforms both state-of-the-art deep models and LLM-based TSFMs in full-shot and few-shot scenarios, yielding significant MSE reductions. \textbf{(2) Zero-shot Forecasting.} To further assess generalization, we perform zero-shot forecasting across the same benchmarks.
-As shown in \textbf{\cref{tab:zero_shot_sip}}, the TSFM pretrained via FeDaL achieves strong zero-shot performance, outperforming the most competitive TSFM baseline Moirai$_\text{large}$ by over \textbf{6.2\%} and the FL-based TSFM training strategy FFTS by \textbf{3.8\%} in average MSE.
-These results highlight FeDaL’s ability to learn high-level, domain-agnostic temporal representations, outperforming centralized TSFMs through effective domain bias mitigation.
+Results in \textbf{\cref{tab:long_term_forecasting_sip}} show that FeDaL consistently outperforms both state-of-the-art deep models and LLM-based TSFMs in full-shot and few-shot scenarios, yielding significant MSE reductions. \textbf{(2) Zero-shot.} To further assess generalization, we perform zero-shot forecasting following the evaluation protocol of Time-MoE~\citep{shi2024time}.
+As shown in \textbf{\cref{tab:zero_shot_sip}}, FeDaL achieves highly competitive zero-shot performance, surpassing FFTS by \textbf{3.8\%} and Moirai$_\text{large}$ by \textbf{6.2\%} in average MSE.
+Remarkably, FeDaL attains these gains with only \textbf{28M parameters}, far fewer than all centralized TSFMs such as Moirai (84M-91M), Chronos (200M-710M), and Time-MoE (113M-2.4B).
+This efficiency demonstrates that our federated pretraining strategy FeDaL can deliver strong domain-agnostic temporal representations without relying on the massive model scales typical of centralized approaches.